ycui0008/5512-assignment4/README.md

 		Flight number.

 	- tailnum:
 		Plane tail number.
-See planes for additional metadata.
+See my_planes for additional metadata.

 	- origin, dest:
 		Origin and destination.
-See airports for additional metadata.
+See my_airports for additional metadata.

 	- air_time:
 		Amount of time spent in the air, in minutes.